sonderswag/Modular-LED-HRI-/README.md

 ===========
 #1.
 LightSignal

 To install the library, first quit the Arduino application.
-Then download the package and copy the .h and .cpp files from the LightSignal folder.
-Move these files into a folder called "LightSignal".
+Then download the package and copy the "LightSignal" folder containing the .h and .cpp files from the LightSignal folder.
 Drag the LightSignal folder into this folder (your libraries folder).
 Under Windows, it will likely be called "My Documents\Arduino\libraries".
 For Mac users, it will likely be called "Documents/Arduino/libraries".
 On Linux, it will be the "libraries" folder in your sketchbook.

 Your Arduino library folder should now look like this (on Windows):